 The other enemy of stone is water and ice.
 More stone buildings have been damaged by faulty downspouts/eavestroughs/drainage than any other cause.
 Downspouts MUST have extensions that carry water away from stone footings: water that is allowed to collect at the base of walls erodes the ground, destroys grading and thus allows more water to collect.
-Canadian winters are especially hard on wet stone buildings because water wicks inward and upward as well as sinks, so that once the cold comes, the stone is vulnerable to ice, which can break stone and destroy subgrade mortar, which then gets replaced with dirt and roots; further compromising the building.
+Northern winters are especially hard on wet stone buildings because water wicks inward and upward as well as sinks, so that once the cold comes, the stone is vulnerable to ice, which can break stone and destroy subgrade mortar, which then gets replaced with dirt and roots; further compromising the building.

 The effects of gravity and the downslope movement of buildings over time can be eased by controlling water, because erosion will take its toll on neglected buildings, hence the importance of always grading away from the building, of using swales or terracing to direct water away from higher ground.

 For the reasons stated above, the solution to subgrade damage can NEVER be concrete.
 The solution is to dig a ditch, remove the compromised mortar, dirt and roots, clean the stone, replace the heritage mortar, and tamp the earth as the ditch is refilled, before grading the ground so that NO water is EVER allow to stand.
-(Stone can be removed from walls and cleaned, as long as archway patterns of weight distribution are maintained in the stones above those removed, and no more than five feet of such archways are created at any given time.)
+(Stone can be removed from walls and cleaned, as long as archway patterns of weight distribution are maintained in the stones above those removed, with no more than five feet of such archways created at any given moment.)